 Bonuses are typically included as part of your compensation language.
 But since they come in such great variety, they deserve to be considered independently.
 Bonuses that are available for you to earn or be given up front should be clearly identified in your contract.
 An extremely popular recruitment tool has been student loan forgiveness bonuses.
 These typically come with strings attached, such as staying in your position for a number of years.
 Similar to student loan forgiveness, because of the high cost of physician vacancies, many contracts now include retention bonuses to entice a physician to stay in a position for a pre-determined time.
 Other bonuses, such as those based on achieving quality targets, require you to clearly understand what is expected of you to earn them.

 Depending on the practice setting or your specialty, your employment contract may spell out opportunities for you to advance your career or even gain ownership rights upon the completion of your initial term of employment.
 If you are interested in pursuing physician leadership opportunities, your contract may include language that helps you move in that direction.
 Typically, this will require achieving specific criteria over the life of your contract.

-In our next installment, we will discuss how to negotiate your physician contract and the common pitfalls you should avoid.
+In our next installment, we will discuss how to negotiate your physician contract.
 Jackson Physician Search has decades of recruitment experience and offers a calculator on physician compensation.
 For personalized information about what we can do for your career, contact us today.